 \subsection{Network of Ginzburg-Landau oscillators}

-For two Kuramoto's phase oscillators with distinct natural frequency $\omega_{1}$ and $\omega_{2}$, the synchronisation criterion $W_{12}+W_{21}>\kappa \vert \omega_{1}-\omega_{2} \vert $ is invariant by the exchange $1 \leftrightarrow 2$.
+For two Kuramoto's phase oscillators with distinct natural frequency $\omega_{1}$ and $\omega_{2}$, the synchronization criterion $W_{12}+W_{21}>\kappa \vert \omega_{1}-\omega_{2} \vert $ is invariant by the exchange $1 \leftrightarrow 2$.
 The two oscillators are on an equal footing: there is neither master nor slave.
 This is a situation that is not at all generic and most of the time one of two oscillators has a dominant position, for example because its natural oscillation amplitude is the largest.
-To investigate such a generic effect, we should have to consider the following network of Ginzburg Landau oscillators
+To investigate such a generic effect, we consider the following network of simplified Ginzburg-Landau oscillators

-where $A_{i}=R_{i} e^{i \theta_{j}}$ stands for the amplitude and phase of oscillator $i$, the $\mu_{i}$ are real, positive and distributed accordingly to fig.\ref{fig14}, $W_{ij}$ are the network complex connections weights whose values have to be adapted to reach frequency synchronisation (i.e. $\sum_{i}\sum_{j} \vert \partial_{t} \theta_{j}-\partial_{t} \theta_{i} \vert=0$). $d$ stands for the non linear renormalisation of the natural frequency with the oscillation amplitude.
+where $A_{i}=R_{i} e^{i \theta_{i}}$ stands for the amplitude and phase of oscillator $i$, the $\mu_{i}$ are real, positive and distributed accordingly to fig.\ref{fig14}, $W_{ij}$ are the network real and positive connection weights whose values have to be adapted to reach frequency synchronization (i.e. $\sum_{i}\sum_{j} \vert \partial_{t} \theta_{j}-\partial_{t} \theta_{i} \vert=0$). $d$ stands for the non linear renormalisation of the natural frequency with the oscillation amplitude.
 Note that the previous form eq.(\ref{GinzburgLandau}) is not the most generic one (a priori all the coefficients could be complex, \cite{Kramer}) but that we limit ourselves to this simpler situation for the sake of clarity.
-Even within this limit, the problem remains complicated: in absence of coupling, $A_{i}=\sqrt{\mu_{i}} e^{i (\mu_{i} t+\psi)}$ such that not only the amplitudes of the oscillation are inhomogeneous, but also their natural frequencies.
+Even within this limit, the problem remains complicated: in absence of coupling, existence of solutions $A_{i}=\sqrt{\mu_{i}} e^{i (\mu_{i} t+\psi)}$ shows that not only the amplitudes of the oscillation are inhomogeneous, but also their natural frequencies.

-As for non identical Kuramoto's oscillators, we do observe a very strong correlation between the distribution of $\mu_{i}$ and that of the masses of incoming (resp. outgoing) connections (fig.\ref{fig15} and resp. fig.\ref{fig16}), attesting a good adaptation of the network to oscillators inhomogeneities.
-However the shapes of the curves are very different.
+As for non-identical Kuramoto's oscillators, we do observe, after optimization, a very strong correlation between the distribution of $\mu_{i}$ and that of the masses of incoming (respectively outgoing) connections (fig.\ref{fig15} and respectively fig.\ref{fig16}), attesting a good adaptation of the network to oscillators inhomogeneities.
 The oscillators with the strongest $\mu_{i}$ are those that emit the most links and receive the least.
 Introducing

 we compute that the relative mass of the connections from $R_{+}$ to $R_{-}$